thenaivecoder89/statistical_and_machine_learning_models/README.md

     - run "git status" # this should say "On branch ..."
     - Make a change to the README.md file.
     - run "git status" to see the files ready for commit.
-    - run "git add "README.md""; "README.md" can be replaced with any other filename later.
+    - run "git add "README.md"" to stage a file; "README.md" can be replaced with any other filename later.
+Run "git restore --staged "<file_name>" to unstage a file.
     - run "git commit -m "<some_message>"
     - run "git push"